How to Measure and Improve Cybersecurity Maturity: A Practical Framework for GRC and Audit Teams

 • Assigned to responsible units

-• Tracked as part of the organization’s risk and compliance programs
+• Tracked as part of the risk and compliance programs

-Results are shared with executive stakeholders to support funding decisions, regulatory reporting, and roadmap planning.
+Results are shared with the executive to support funding decisions, regulatory reporting, and roadmap planning.

 🛒 Available on Etsy: